brunotot/spring-boot-i18n-formatter/README.md

 ## Build and run

 ### Summary
-`build` folder contains shell scripts for building and running the application.
+`build` folder contains shell scripts for building and running the application with `args.properties` configuration file.
 The application first has to be built to be able to run.

 ### Terminal commands